TRK307/layered-threat-blocking-openwrt-banip-control-d/control-d/README.md

 ## Endpoint Devices (Brief, Non-Technical)

-A few of my devices run their own Control D setup directly, so filtering keeps working even when they're off the home network — mobile data, coffee shop Wi-Fi, wherever.
+A few of my devices run their own Control D setup directly, so filtering keeps working even when they're off the home network and using mobile data, coffee shop Wi-Fi, wherever.

 - **Windows:** DNS-over-TLS/DoQ - <resolverid>.dns.controld.com
 - **Android:** DNS-over-TLS/DoQ - <resolverid>.dns.controld.com
 - **iOS:** DNS-over-TLS/DoQ - <resolverid>.dns.controld.com

-Nothing more technical than that — the app handles the rest.
+Nothing more technical than that, just adding the resolver id in the correct settings menu (e.g. Private DNS settings on Android > enter resolver id)

 ## Keeping an Eye on It